Foundation Files That Agents Actually Read

 The README should be scannable in 30 seconds.

-This is the game-changer.
-While README.md talks to humans, CLAUDE.md talks to AI assistants.
+This is the part that changes the architecture.
+While README.md talks to humans, AGENTS.md talks to AI coding agents.

 # Project Name - AI Development Guide